MicrosoftDocs/query-docs/query-languages/m/custum-date-and-time-format-strings.md

 The "/" custom format specifier represents the date separator, which is used to differentiate years, months, and days.
 The appropriate localized date separator is retrieved from the current or specified culture.

 > [!NOTE]
 > To change the date separator for a particular date and time string, specify the separator character within a literal string delimiter.
-For example, the custom format string `mm'/'dd'/'yyyy` produces a result string in which "/" is always used as the date separator.
-To change the date separator for all dates for a culture, either change the value of the <xref:System.Globalization.DateTimeFormatInfo.DateSeparator%2A?displayProperty=nameWithType> property of the current culture, or instantiate a <xref:System.Globalization.DateTimeFormatInfo> object, assign the character to its <xref:System.Globalization.DateTimeFormatInfo.DateSeparator%2A> property, and call an overload of the formatting method that includes an <xref:System.IFormatProvider> parameter.
+For example, the custom format string `mm/dd/yyyy` produces a result string in which "/" is always used as the date separator.

-If the "/" format specifier is used without other custom format specifiers, it's interpreted as a standard date and time format specifier and throws a <xref:System.FormatException>.
-For more information about using a single format specifier, see [Using Single Custom Format Specifiers](#using-single-custom-format-specifiers) later in this article.
+If the "/" format specifier is used without other custom format specifiers, it's interpreted as a standard date and time format specifier and throws an expression error.
+For more information about using a single format specifier, go to [Using Single Custom Format Specifiers](#using-single-custom-format-specifiers) later in this article.

 [Back to table](#table)
--->

 ## <a name="Literals"></a> Character literals

 The following characters in a custom date and time format string are reserved and are always interpreted as formatting characters or, in the case of `"`, `'`, `/`, and `\`, as special characters.